MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wlan-v2/element-name.md

 ---
-description: Defines the SSID of a wireless LAN in alphanumeric format.
+description: Defines the SSID of a wireless LAN in alphanumeric format (in SSID/name).
 Search.Product: eADQiWindows 10XVcnh
 title: name (WLAN_v2 schema, child of SSID) ms.assetid: 388d0dc5-d9a8-48f3-96ce-ebd5262894ed